 2b. failure to receive some benefit from contact “I missed your hug and encouraging word”

 I missed you because I derive value from your presence and company.
 I love the way Mario engages us all to tell us about his latest exploits.
 Jennifer’s insights and honesty inspire me.
-Jeana and Taylor’s desire to be contributors to the LifeSpring fabric.
+Jeana and Taylor’s desire to be contributors to the LifeSpring fabric is so encouraging.
 I could go on, but you get the idea.

 I missed you because of the ways you embody for me my membership in the body of Christ – during the Lord’s Supper, during the five-minute-break, and as I listen to your voices during worship.
-Yesterday I missed all that and felt diminished by its lack.
+Over the past month I missed all that and felt diminished by its lack.
 I look forward to the next Sunday when I can see you.

 Above all, I missed you because I love you.
 You are not just another civic meeting for me.
 You are family.
 My family.
-And I can’t wait to see you again.
+And I happy to be back in the swing of things.